ismh16/PCBA-Dataset/README.md

 please cite our paper while using the dataset
 ## format?
 yolo format, we will update when our paper is published
-### Do not use for commercial or other purpose!!
-For academic research only
-### Do not use for commercial or other purpose!!
+### Do not use for commercial or other purpose without permission
-For academic research only
+For academic research only or you can contact me
-### Do not use for commercial or other purpose!!